ACVIM Consensus Statement

 Diagnosis for Stage D

-Because Stage D heart failure patients are,
+Because Stage D heart failure patients are, by definition,

 refractory to the treatments for Stage C